miktam/server-cache/README.md

         action: function() {
           // key for cache - the url of this endpoint var keyForCache = this.request.url;
-          var dataFromCache = ApiCache.get(keyForCache);
+          var dataFromCache = cache.get(keyForCache);
           if (dataFromCache) {
-            // data is cached, do not bother with calucation, just send it back this.response.end(JSON.stringify(dataFromCache));
+            // data is cached, do not bother with calculation, just send it back this.response.end(JSON.stringify(dataFromCache));
           } else {
             // retrieve the data from anywhere as data is not cached var dataHardToGet = { heavy_calculation: true };
-            // store data in the cache using url as a key ApiCache.set(keyForCache, data);
+            // store data in the cache using url as a key cache.set(keyForCache, data);
             this.response.end(JSON.stringify(dataHardToGet));
           }
         }